EFTEC/DocumentStoreOne/README.md

 - The limit of documents that a collection could hold is based on the document system used.
 NTFS allows 2 millions of documents per collection.

 ## Version list
+- 1.14 20208-09-13
+    * Fixed composer.json.
+However, the previous composer.json poisoned installations so it removed all the previous version from packagist.

+>   [RuntimeException]
+>   Could not load package eftec/documentstoreone in http://repo.packagist.org: [UnexpectedValueException] Could not parse version constraint ^5.6.*: Invalid version string "^5.6.*"

+     * Maybe you should delete composer.lock and the folder vendor\efted\documentstoreone and runs composer update.

 - 1.13 2020-07-12
     * method appendValue() now serializes information and works with most method but php_array.
 - 1.12 2020-04-18